serebrov/serebrov.github.io-hugo/content/posts/2020-08-15-oculus-quest-for-work.md

 After reading [this](https://www.reddit.com/r/OculusGo/comments/aq5q7q/shout_out_to_immersed_devs_thanks_to_them_i_can/), [this](https://www.reddit.com/r/OculusQuest/comments/ct1wx1/bigscreen_and_immersed_vr_are_oculus_secret/) and [this](https://www.reddit.com/r/OculusQuest/comments/c6ryyu/immersed_vr_has_forever_changed_my_workflow_the/) and [this](https://blog.immersed.team/working-in-vr-8-hrs-day-e8308b6791f0), I've got Oculus Quest willing to try it for work.
 I am a software developer and spend 8-10 hours per day before the laptop.
 My main machine at the moment is Mac Book Pro, I also own Thinkpad with Linux.

 This way, in terms of software, [ImmersedVR](https://immersedvr.com/) seems to be the only contender and only compatible headsets are Oculus Go and Oculus Quest.
-I've go Quest as it has a higher resolution.
+I've got Quest as it has a higher resolution.

 <!-- more -->